Architecture of Berlin: Straße des 17. Juni

 The Straße des 17.
 Juni, connecting the Brandenburg Gate and Ernst-Reuter-Platz, serves as a central east–west axis.
 Its name commemorates the uprisings in East Berlin of 17 June 1953.
 About halfway from the Brandenburg Gate is the Großer Stern, a circular traffic island on which the Siegessäule (Victory Column) is situated.
 This monument, built to commemorate Prussia's victories, was relocated in 1938–1939 from its previous position in front of the Reichstag.

 Kurfürstendamm

 The Kurfürstendamm is home to some of Berlin's luxurious stores, with the Kaiser Wilhelm Memorial Church at its eastern end on Breitscheidplatz.
 The church was destroyed during World War II, and left in ruins.
 Nearby on Tauentzienstraße is KaDeWe, continental Europe's largest department store.
 The Rathaus Schöneberg, where John F. Kennedy made his "Ich bin ein Berliner!" speech, is located in Tempelhof-Schöneberg.

 Schloss Bellevue

 West of the city centre, Schloss Bellevue is the residence of the German president.
 Schloss Charlottenburg was largely destroyed by fire during World War II, and was rebuilt as the largest surviving historical palace in Berlin.

 Funkturm Berlin

 The Funkturm Berlin is a 150 m-tall lattice radio tower built between 1924 and 1926.
 Standing on insulators, it contains a restaurant 55 m and an observation deck 126 m above ground, accessible by a windowed elevator.

+Cube Berlin

+Cube Berlin is located on Washingtonplatz, which is south of Berlin Central Railway Station, and alongside the Spree Canal.
+Designed by Danish architecture studio 3XN, led by Torben Østergaard, the 10-storey glass-clad cube-shaped office building was opened in 2020.
+There is a food market and lobby on the ground floor, and a roof terrace at the top.
+The solar panels on the roof combine with other elements in the design such as the double-skin facade and cross ventilation to make the building highly energy-efficient.